 Since my return to the U.K, I have been looking for self-employment, with flexible hours, and just anything but a desk job… Which brought me to the idea of the shared economy opportunities (like Uber and Airbnb), where Amazon Logistics offer similar opportunities through their Amazon Flex multi-drop delivery drivers.
 Which may not seem like a “dream job” but I do literally pay lots of money to drive aimlessly through Europe and Asia on road trips (e.g. we only arrived back from 8 days of snow in the Scottish Highlands).
 At the same time, when working as an Amazon Flex delivery driver, I could make roughly £400 a week (after van rental etc.) to drive around Northern Ireland dropping off parcels.
 So I was for once in my life excited about a job and in becoming an Amazon Delivery Provider through the Amazon Flex program.
 Which adds as well to my other self-employed services as an Amazon Sales Associate, and a KDP Publisher with Amazon.
 As my life would become ‘Peak Amazon’.
-So along the way, I share the processes, procedures and pitfalls of becoming an Amazon Delivery Driver with Amazon Flex.
+So along the way, I share the processes, procedures and pitfalls of becoming finding a driving position in Amazon Flex.

 Things You Need?